gael-vanderlee/whai/README.md

 2. **LLM Query**: Sends your question with context to the configured LLM
 3. **Response**: Streams the AI's response to your terminal
 4. **Command Approval**: If the AI suggests a command, you approve/reject/modify it
-5. **Execution**: Approved commands run in a persistent shell session
+5. **Execution**: Approved commands run independently via subprocess
 6. **Iteration**: The conversation continues until the task is complete

 ## Safety